 Black Lives Matter in Microbiology Bonus Post II

 Who is the "Immortal" Women?
 It's Henrietta Lacks!

-The story of Henrietta Lacks is quite tragic.
-Her life was cut short by cervical cancer but her legacy still lives on today.
-Henrietta Lacks became the immortal woman as it was her cells that gave birth to HeLa Cells.
-HeLa cells have become a laboratory staple and have contributed to a number of scientific breakthroughs in medicine, space exploration, and the polio vaccine.
-But who was Henrietta Lacks beyond the 'immortal women".
+Mia: Thanks professor, the life of Henrietta Lacks is really tragic.
+She died from cervical cancer, but her legacy still lives on today, becoming an “immortal” woman of sorts as her cells became HeLa Cells.
+HeLa cells are a laboratory staple and have contributed to a number of scientific breakthroughs in medicine, space exploration, and the polio vaccine.

 Who Was Henrietta Lacks?

 She was born in 1920 and moved into an old slave quarters cabin with her grandfather and cousin at a young age after the death of her mother.
 Henrietta ended up having two kids with her cousin, giving birth to her first child when she was 14 and would later marry her cousin in 1941.
 She was a poor southern African-American tobacco farmer and barely had the means to provide for her family.
 She had a hard life, but kept going.
 Now that’s a tough giant I can admire.